 - Properly explain that Gun Shot injuries are the most common form of suicide.

-- Explain how percussion injures are caused during gun shot injuries.
+- Explain how percussion injuries are caused by gunshot injuries.

 - Explain what causes a “froth come” in overdose deaths.